osulpis/academic-kickstart/content/home/slider.md

 [[item]]
   title = "We're going at sea!"
-  content = "Sampling deep-sea sediments and exploring microbial fauna in an upcoming cruise.
-Project The project received funding from an NWO-XS Grant." align = "left"  # Choose `center`, `left`, or `right`.
+  content = "Funding received from a NWO-XS Grant to sample and explore deep-sea sediments and microbial fauna in an upcoming cruise." align = "left"  # Choose `center`, `left`, or `right`.

   overlay_color = "#666"  # An HTML color value.
-  overlay_img = 'sally ride.jpg'  # Image path relative to your `static/img/` folder.
+  overlay_img = 'sallyride.jpg'  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.

   cta_label = "Read about the project"